Rust web frameworks have subpar error reporting

 }

-An error observer is a function or method that takes a reference to pavex::Error
+An error observer is a function or method that takes a reference to pavex::Error as input

 and returns nothing.